hannob/snallygaster/TESTS.md

 Backup files and other leftovers from editors.
 Many editors create files with a ~ or .bak extension when overwriting a previous version.
-VIM creates swap files of the scheme .[filename].swp.
-On crashes EMACS creates #[filename]#.
+VIM creates swap files of the scheme `.[filename].swp`.
+On crashes EMACS creates `#[filename]#`.
 All of these are particularly problematic in combination with PHP, as a file that may contain secrets will end up on the webspace without a .php extension and thus won't be parsed.

 * [FEROSS: 1% of CMS-Powered Sites Expose Their Database Passwords]( https://feross.org/cmsploit/)